movio/bramble/docs/federation.md

 Bramble's field resolution semantics is quite easy to define, thanks to its simple design.
 From the section above you can see that the following is true:

-> **With the exception of namespaces and the `id` field in objects with the `@boundary` directive, every field in the merged schema is defined in exactly one federated service.**
+> **With the exception of namespaces and the `id` field of boundary objects, every field in the merged schema is defined in exactly one federated service.**

-As a consequence of the statement above, with the exception of the `id` field in objects with the `@boundary` directive, every field in the merged schema has exactly one resolver.
-Therefore, with the exception of the `id` fields in objects with the `@boundary` directive, the semantics of resolving fields in the merged schema is identical to that of a normal GraphQL schema.
-The resolvers are distributed among different services, but that is an implementation concern, that does not affect the resolution semantics.
-Of course, this semantics definition doesn't explain _how_ Bramble executes operations and is able to invoke remote resolvers; this is covered in the _"Algorithm Definitions"_ section.
+Because all fields in the graph are mutually exclusive (with the exception of boundary `id` fields which are mutually consistent), every field in the merged schema has exactly one resolver.
+Therefore, the semantics of resolving fields among merged schemas follows normal GraphQL patterns.
+Field resolvers are simply distributed among services, and the gateway handles routing field requests to their appropraite resolver locations.

-Finally, we need to define the resolution semantics of `id` fields in objects with the `@boundary` directive.
-First note that any service that defines the `@boundary` directive, must have a resolver for the `id` field.
-Also, in any query document, all such `id` fields will have a _parent field_ (i.e. it cannot be a root field).
-As observed before, that parent field's resolver is located in exactly one service, and that service must necessarily define the `@boundary` directive.
-The resolution semantics of the `id` fields in objects with the `@boundary` directive is the resolution semantics of the resolver for that `id` field in that service.
+All boundary object types across services must resolve an `id` field (or an [alternate key field name](/configuration) used across the graph).
+The resolved values of these key fields must be consistent across services, and will be used to cross-reference portions of a merged object.